AGCCS/AGCCS-CTRL22/README.md

 ## Prototype

 The below photo shows our hardware (rev 1.2) assembled in an enclosure to include mains contactors, residual current detector/protection and current transformers.
-It is supplied by a three-phases at 32A via  the CEE plug on the left, with power forwarded to the CCS 2 outlet on the right; see [Installation](./Installation.md) for details on the external components and the wiring.
+It is supplied by three-phases at 32A via the CEE plug on the left, with power forwarded to the CCS 2 outlet on the right; see [Installation](./Installation.md) for details on the external components and the wiring.

 <img src="./images/hardware_1_2_enclosure.jpeg" alt="Rev 1.2" style="zoom:80%;" />

-Test run on a single vehicle (Opel Corsa) varying from 3kW to 11kW ... control the power ;-)
+Test run on a single vehicle (Opel Corsa) varying from 3kW to 11kW ... lets control the power ;-)

 <img src="./images/charging-corsa-2021-june.png" alt="charging EV"/>